Malinoski/my-angular11-experiments/README.md

 ## Development container server

 Run as below for a dev server.
 Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.

 ```
 # Build
 docker-compose build --no-cache

-# Start
+# Start (after that, you can modify some code and see the changes.
+Try to chamnge `src/app/xyz/xyz.component.html`)
 docker-compose up

 # List Services